 There are three main ways to reach Lyon: by train, by plane and by car.
 The international Lyons Saint-Exupéry Airport is situated 25 km east of Lyon.
 Reaching from the airport to the city center is easy and fast.
 You can take a taxi or public bus which goes to the main parts of the city for only 25 min.

 The city of Lyon is one of the main cities in France and it is connected with many big and small cities.
 There are two main train stations located in the heart of the city: Lyon Part-Dieu and Lyon Perrache.
 The most comfortable way to travel is by high-speed train.
 The train takes you to Marseille in 1 hour 40 mins, Montpellier 1heure45, Paris in 1 hour 55 minutes, 3 hours to get to Lille, Rennes 4 hours 15 minutes.

 There are highways also that connect Lyon with Paris, the South of France, Italy, and Switzerland.

 Average costs in Lyon are less than in Paris, but the city is still one of the most costly cities in France.
-For example, a one-way ticket for transportation is 1.80 euro.
+For example, a one-way ticket for transportation is 1.80 euros.

 Lyon offers a big variety of restaurants from cheap ones to very luxurious ones.
-The price for a middle-range restaurant for 2 people is around 50 euro, which includes a 3-course menu.
-The average hotel price for a double room in 3 stars hotel is 85 euro.
+The price for a middle-range restaurant for 2 people is around 50 euros, which includes a 3-course menu.
+The average hotel price for a double room in 3 stars hotel is 85 euros.

 When to get there?